transnetlab/agent-based-fleet-management/README.md

 # agent-based-fleet-management
-An agent based fleet management model for first and last mile connectivity to transit networks
+An agent based fleet management model for first and last mile connectivity to transit networks.

+The folder [images](https://github.com/transnetlab/agent-based-fleet-management/tree/main/images) contains screenshots of AnyLogic interface for Main, Passenger and Vehicle agents.
+Main is the top-level agent where all the other agents reside.
+The image file [main.png](https://github.com/transnetlab/agent-based-fleet-management/blob/main/images/Main.PNG) shows the different AnyLogic constructs including variables, parameters, collection objects, events and functions.
+The Python Connector object to call VRP code also resides in Main agent.
+The left-hand side of the image shows the Project structure.
+Similarly, the AnyLogic constructs and state charts for Passenger and Vehicle are shown in figures [Passenger.png](https://github.com/transnetlab/agent-based-fleet-management/blob/main/images/Passenger.PNG) and [Vehicle.png](https://github.com/transnetlab/agent-based-fleet-management/blob/main/images/Vehicle.PNG) respectively.